 BY DEEPA ANAPPARA

 Jai lives with his friends Pari and Faiz in the slums of an unnamed Indian city.
-When children start to go missing from their shanty towns (basti), they take it upon themselves to try and find out who is responsible, or have they been taken by an imaginary djinn?
+When children start to go missing from their shanty town (basti), they take it upon themselves to try and find out who is responsible - or have they been taken by an imaginary djinn?
 Jai is obsessed with detective programmes on TV, in particular Police Patrol, and so persuades his two best friends to help him solve the mystery of the disappearance of their fellow classmate Bahadur.
 As they set forth on their mission, so the fragility of their basti existence becomes evident.

 What makes the story work is that all the children have hope.
 Pari is determined to work extra hard to get a good education to go to a top school.
 Jai’s sister trains as a track athlete every day so the coach won’t drop her from the team.
 Jai wants to be a detective.
 Yet to venture beyond the safety of the basti is dangerous as they discover when they take the Purple Line to the station.